-Volunteer Airdrie is honored and so pleased to present testimonials received from some of our Member Groups!
+Volunteer Airdrie is honored and so pleased to present testimonials received from some of our community!

 Thanks for all of your help recruiting volunteers for the Santa Parade.
 We have more this year than we’ve ever had in the past.

 "With volunteering being such an integral part of our food bank community it is important to have a main contact point for those that are looking to volunteer and those that are needing volunteers.
 Volunteer Airdrie has been a great resource for volunteer recruitment, staff training and providing helpful resource information.
 The Airdrie Food Bank has benefitted from Volunteer Airdrie’s social media sites to assist with advertising for volunteer positions and posting events.
 We have taken advantage of Volunteer Airdrie’s opportunities to post ads in local newspapers.
 Our board and staff have participated in professional development opportunities that have enhanced our agencies knowledge and skills.
 The scheduled monthly Volunteer Managers meetings have been wonderful venue to share ideas that help us to learn and grow.
 The Airdrie Food Bank appreciates all that Volunteer Airdrie has to offer and value their willingness to do whatever is needed to help our agency.
 Thanks!"

 "A strong volunteer base demonstrates the health of a community.
 It is critical to support an organization that develops the not-for-profit organizations in the City through networking, training, and resources.
 We have seen a great growth in the organization and the quality of the services it offers over the last year.
 We appreciate the new services that Volunteer Airdrie is offering; services that move beyond volunteers: board development, fund development, etc."